Single transferable vote: Difficulty of implementation

 A frequent concern about STV is its complexity compared with single-mark voting methods, such as plurality voting or party-list proportional representation.
 Before the advent of computers, this complexity made ballot-counting more difficult than in other methods, though Winnipeg successfully used STV to elect ten MLAs in seven elections (1920–1945) without the use of computers.

 The algorithm used in the vote count is more complicated than the one used in first-past-the-post, particularly if Gregory or another fractional-vote method is used.
 In large elections with many candidates, if Gregory is used, computers may be required.
 This is because after several rounds of counting, there may be many different categories of previously transferred votes, each with a different permutation of early and later preferences and with different carried-forward weights or values, which have to be tracked.

 However, the use of the whole-vote method to conduct transfers of surplus votes was done successfully in the age before computers, when 19 seats were filled in a 76-candidate contest.

 Role of political parties

 STV differs from other proportional representation systems in that candidates of one party can be elected on transfers from voters for other parties, a phenomenon sometimes referred to as vote leakage.
-Hence, STV may reduce the role of political parties in the electoral process and corresponding partisanship and polarization in the resulting government.
+Hence, STV may reduce the role of political parties in the electoral process and reduce partisanship and polarization in the resulting government.